-The Elephant Transit Home (ETH) which was founded in 1995 at the Udawalawe National Park was established in order to provide protection for orphaned or abandoned elephant calves.
-The ETH is home to around 40 elephants between the ages of 1 - 5 years.
-These rescued elephants who cannot survive in the wild alone are accorded special care and nourishment by a dedicated team of keepers who also offer them comfort and encouragement.
+The Elephant Transit Home (ETH) which was founded in 1995 at the Udawalawe National Park and was established in order to provide protection for orphaned or abandoned elephant calves.
+It is home to around 40 rescued elephants between the ages of 1 - 5 years.
+These elephants who are not yet able to survive in the wild are accorded special care and nourishment by a dedicated team.
 The transit home ensures that all elephants are returned to the forests when they are old enough to care for themselves, and as such are raised with minimal human interaction.
 However, it is also important to note that this project was especially designed to foster cross-species empathy towards remedying the thoughtless damage inflicted upon these animals.

 Continue to support the day-to-day operations of ETH, such as feeding, and any other special requirements.